Skip to main content

 Iru Endpoint currently supports the following Single Sign-on connection types.
 Click on one of the following connection types to learn how it can be configured.

-You can enable the connection once you have configured an SSO connection in both Iru Endpoint and your identity provider (IdP).
+Once you have configured an SSO connection in both Iru Endpoint and your identity provider (IdP), you can allow the SSO connection to be used for tenant authentication.

 1